DrH97/SE-Project/README.md

 # SE-Project

-The first Computer Science Project hosted and collaborated on GitHub!
+The first Software Engineering Project hosted and collaborated on GitHub!